mohamedyd/awesome_resources/ml-books.md

 ## Large Language Models

+* [Applied Generative AI for Beginners: Practical Knowledge on Diffusion Models, ChatGPT, and Other LLMs](https://www.amazon.com/Applied-Generative-Beginners-Practical-Knowledge/dp/1484299930): This book provides a deep dive into the world of generative AI, covering everything from the basics of neural networks to the intricacies of large language models like ChatGPT and Google Bard.
+Applied Generative AI for Beginners is structured around detailed chapters that will guide you from foundational knowledge to practical implementation.

 * [Practical Natural Language Processing](https://www.practicalnlp.ai/): Through the course of the book, we will guide you through the process of building real-world NLP solutions embedded in larger product setups via a compendium of over 450 references. ([GitHub](https://github.com/practical-nlp/practical-nlp-code))

 * [Natural Language Processing with Transformers](https://transformersbook.com/): In this guide, authors use a hands-on approach to teach you how transformers work and how to integrate them in your applications. ([GitHub](https://github.com/nlp-with-transformers))